 Intermediate Care Unit at the St Francis Referral Hospital

-The St Francis Referral Hospital in Ifakara, Tanzania, serves as a referral center for a rural population of ~1.5 million people.
-Its emergency department (ED) manages 88’000 patients per year, 10% in a serious condition.
-To further stabilize seriously sick patients who were successfully managed at the emergency room, and for patients who received surgery, an intermediate care unit is needed.
+St Francis Referral Hospital in Ifakara, Tanzania, serves as a referral centre for a rural population of ~1.5 million people.
+Its Emergency Department (ED) sees 88,000 patients a year, 10% of whom are in a serious condition.
+For further stabilisation of critically ill patients who have been successfully treated in the ED and for patients who have undergone surgery, an intermediate care unit is needed.

-Therefore, an Intermediate Care (IMC) Unit is to be established for about 1000 patients per year.
-We aim to substantially reduce the morbidity and mortality of critically ill patients who have been stabilized in the emergency department and need further intermediate care or have undergone surgery.
+Therefore, an Intermediate Care Unit (IMC) will be established for about 1,000 patients per year.
+We aim to significantly reduce morbidity and mortality in critically ill patients who have been stabilised in the ED or have had surgery and require further intermediate care.

 The primary objective is to train health care staff in intermediate care medicine and nursing.
-Secondary objectives are i) the organisation of clinical work at the IMC; ii) the collaboration between IMC, ED, surgical theatre, and specialized clinics; iii) the implementation of equipment; and iv) the conduct of research to identify indicators of success.
+Secondary objectives are i) the organisation of clinical work at the IMC; ii) the collaboration between the IMC, the ED, the surgical theatre and specialised clinics; iii) the implementation of equipment; and iv) the conduct of research to identify indicators of success.

 Measures